-Last month I had an unusual type of problem with my heart – SCAD.
+Last month I had an unusual heart attack – SCAD (Spontaneous Coronary Artery Dissection).
 It typically happens to fit, active, healthy females, with NO previous cardiac history … like myself.

 To celebrate reaching my one month ‘alive-aversary’ I vacuumed the house.
 Never before have I been so excited to do the housework!
 (I know Hoovering is not usually on anyones ‘want to do’ list but this time it was a measure of my physical ability which, for now is awesome).